Michigan Minimum Auto Insurance Requirements in 2026 (Coverage You Need in MI)

 How much third-party car insurance do I need in Michigan?

 Third-party car insurance in Michigan generally follows Michigan’s liability insurance requirements.
-This means that you may need third-party liability car insurance with the minimum coverage limits required by MI auto insurance laws.
+This means you may need third-party liability car insurance with the minimum coverage limits required by MI auto insurance laws.

 Can you insure a car you don’t own in Michigan?